maplibre/maplibre.github.io/content/news/2023-10-30-maplibre-newsletter-october-2023/index.md

 ### MapLibre Online Conference Day

 We plan to do an online conference day.
-The date is still to be defined, but if you are interested in giving a talk, you can fill out the following form already now: [link](https://forms.gle/AKg63TnASSWXfZi66)
+The date is still to be defined, but if you are interested in giving a talk, you can [fill out the form](https://forms.gle/AKg63TnASSWXfZi66) already.

 More info on the conference day will follow in the MapLibre Slack channel, on social media, and here in the Newsletter.